devcontainers/spec/docs/specs/devcontainer-reference.md

 ### Container Creation

-After image creation containers are created based on that image and setup.
+After image creation, containers are created based on that image and setup.

 This step executes the following: